xixiaofinland/advent_of_code_2020/learnings.md

 ## d9a performance:

-"remove oldest element sums and add the new" is the least computation way, but hard to model with correct data struct. sliding window with hashset strikes the balance in the middle.
+"remove oldest element sums and add the new" is the least computation way, but hard to model with correct data struct (VecDeque). sliding window with hashset strikes the balance in the middle.

+sliding window also uses the "2-sum" problem solution with "one-pass" way (Day1)